 The Federal Government has committed to reducing greenhouse gas emissions to 26-28 percent below 2005 levels by 2030, with recent data showing that emissions targets are not being met.
 Mitigating the impacts of climate change is one of the biggest ongoing challenges our City and the nation face as governments plan to accommodate population growth.
-To succeed long-term, full collaboration between all layers of community and governments will be required.
+In response to this the City of Ryde declared a 'Climate Emergency' in May 2019 recognising that swift action was required to limit the potentially irreversible impacts of climate change threatening society and the planet.